mdheller/dumbass/README.md

 Also this is 1.2 minor release.

-### work to do
+#### work to do ~ hashing and security.

-#### Hashing and Security.

-- Consider if there is a faster and still secure way to do the hashing / verification.
-Currently we call that multiple times, over the same string sequences, as they are embedded/included in templates higher up in the render/component hierarchy.
-Basically verify/hash/sign is called for every template, this means that the leaf node values have been hashed/verified multiple times.
-I'm not sure right now of a way to reduce this work and still keep it secure, but maybe there is.
-It is worth thinking about as after the performance enhancements hashing/symbytes is now the main performance blocker.

-- Performance and security.
-The `no_xss_proection_r.js` version is a lot faster than the regular `r.js` version where we sign and verify everything.

-  I think there are 2 ways to speed up the regular version:
+  I think there are 2 ways to speed up the slow, advanced XSS blocking version:

   - Have a think about how to call sign/verify as few times as possible.
 Right now, I am sure work is being redone, and I think that is unnecessary.
   - Replace signing and verifying with another faster XSS mitigation strategy.

   In addition I think I need to really analyse if signing and verifying works as intended.
 Is it really the right solution?
-I am unahppy with the performance overhead it adds to the no_xss_protection version when doing tens of thousands of nodes.
+I am unahppy with the performance overhead it adds to the no_xss_protection, and regular versions when doing tens of thousands of nodes.
 Perhaps this is an unrealistic benchmark, but I think a valid performance issue is highlighted.

-## news ~ removing ESlint
+## removing ESlint

 [ESlint compromised](https://github.com/eslint/eslint-scope/issues/39) in an attempt to steal credentials.